Abstracts

 The ultimate goal of the study series is to acquire both the “panoramic” and the “micro” view on the functions of PALM-UP, by gradually zooming-in onto both global and specific features of PALM-UP.
 The studies use a unique combination of data analysis methods to elucidate how the interpretation, scope and the formational features of PALM-UP are constrained by the type of text and by its structural discourse units.

-Through the application of contrastive discourse analysis, Study 1 shows that the specific text type (narrative or expository) help us determine the function of each PALM-UP token.
+Through the application of contrastive discourse analysis (Nir 2015), Study 1 shows that the specific text type (narrative or expository) help us determine the function of each PALM-UP token.
 The study demonstrates that although PALM-UP serves the same structural functions in both text types – demarcating text structure boundaries of different scopes, the frequency of these distributions is different for each text type.
 For example, while PALM-UP appears at the boundaries of minor discourse units almost exclusively in the narrative texts, it appears at the boundaries of discourse structure segments (intermediate discourse units) more frequently in the expository texts.

 Study 2 switches the focus of our investigation from the macro- to the micro-level of analysis.
-Using innovative clustering methods, the study manages to define 3 distinct types of PALM-UP variants, distinguishable mostly by specific phonetic and prosodic features.
+Using innovative clustering methods, the study manages to define 3 distinct types of PALM-UP variants (Fig. 1), distinguishable mostly by specific phonetic and prosodic features.
 For instance, one variant of PALM-UP is typically accompanied by an open addressee-oriented palm-up handshape, and highly expressive facial and body movements, whereas another variant of PALM-UP is more likely to be accompanied by a more closed handshape, and more neutral face and body expression.

 Both studies complement each other by demonstrating that the global, argumentative, function of PALM-UP manifests differently in different discourse contexts of the two text types.
 Moreover, the specific clustering of PALM-UP multi-modal features illuminates its function as a textual discourse marker (Maschler & Schiffrin, 2015) impacted by both macro- and micro- discourse features.